ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/colors.md

 ### Border color variants

-Border color can be applied to any html element by using the classname `border-{variant}`.
+Border color can be applied to any html element by using the classname `border-{ColorName}`.

 ::: pureHtml
 ```html